frobware/haproxy-hacks/OCPBUGS-12858/README.md

 questions about "same DNS" and "same certificate" no longer hold true;
 the DNS is still the same but each route now has its own certificate.
-As such, connections to the "publicblog" use connection ID 19206 and connections to "medicalrecords" use connection ID 19196; they are no longer shared.
+As such, connections to the "publicblog" use connection ID 19206 and connections to "medicalrecords" use connection ID 19196--they are no longer shared, and connection coalescing has been averted.

-With discrete certificates haproxy is able to do ALPN negotiation for these two domains and this is reflected in the haproxy configuration:
+As we specify a certificate for each route we see that reflected in the haproxy configuration:

 	% oc rsh -n openshift-ingress router-default-7f55df7c8b-zqssw grep -r alpn . | grep cert_config.map
 	Defaulted container "router" out of: router, logs